A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Introduction

 \section{Introduction}

-In a distributed (\aka collective) \textit{coin-flipping} protocol, \citet{Blum83}, the parties try to output a common (close to) uniform bit, even when some adversarially chosen parties try to bias the output.
+In a distributed (\aka collective) {coin-flipping} protocol, \citet{Blum83}, the parties try to output a common (close to) uniform bit, even when some adversarially chosen parties try to bias the output.
 Coin-flipping protocols are fundamental primitives in cryptography and distributed computation, allowing distrustful parties to agree on a common random string (\eg public randomness) to be used in their joint computation.
-More generally, almost any random process/protocol/algorithm hides (some form of) a coin-flipping protocol.
+More generally, almost any random process/protocol/algorithm encapsulates (some form of) a coin-flipping protocol.
 Consider a random process whose Boolean output is far from being fixed (\eg has noticeable variance).
-Such a process can be thought of as a coin-flipping protocol: the common coin is the output, and the the parties' messages serve as the process's randomness.
-Thus, proving lower bound on coin-flipping protocols induces limitations on the stability on such random processes in general (see \cref{sec:intro:Poisoning} for a concrete example).
+Such a process can be thought of as a coin-flipping protocol: the common coin is the output, and the process's randomness corresponds to the parties' messages.
+Thus, lower bounds on coin-flipping protocols induce limitations on the stability of random processes (see \cref{sec:intro:Poisoning} for a concrete example).